realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

 ## Polymorphism <a name="polymorphism"></a>
   - ### BIG IDEA — The idea that a method can be called on an object and the method will behave differently based on the "type" of the "object" that the "method" is called on.
-  - In OOP, the `interface` and `abstract class` are implementations of the idea of Polymorphism.
+  - In COP, the `interface` and `abstract class` are implementations of the idea of Polymorphism.

   - Yet another overcomplicated word for a very basic, simple idea.
   - Polymorphism is the idea that a method can be called on an object and the method will behave differently